qmonmous/Blog-Gatsby.js/src/content/deadlift-guidance.md

 ## Exceptions
 - If you want to focus on your hamstrings and train your terminal hip extension; a (partial) Romanian deadlift might be a better option.
 - If you want to compete in powerlifting competitions, you'll need to perform with a traditional barbell.

+proven to be easier to initalize the movement with your quads, which - if you didn't - will eventually allow you to lift more.